Hispanic Americans in World War II: Nurse Corps

 When the United States entered World War II, the military needed nurses.
 Hispanic female nurses wanted to volunteer for service but they were not immediately accepted into the Army Nurse Corps or Navy Nurse Corps.
 As more Hispanic men joined the armed forces, a need for bilingual nurses became apparent and the Army started to recruit Hispanic nurses.
 In 1944, the Army Nurse Corps (ANC) decided to accept Puerto Rican nurses.
 Thirteen women submitted applications, were interviewed, underwent physical examinations, and were accepted into the ANC.
 Eight of these nurses were assigned to the Army Post at San Juan, Puerto Rico, where they were valued for their bilingual abilities.
 Five nurses were assigned to work at the hospital at Camp Tortuguero in Puerto Rico.
 One of these nurses was Second Lieutenant Carmen Lozano Dumler.

 Second Lieutenant Carmen Lozano Dumler was born and raised in San Juan, Puerto Rico, where she also received her primary and secondary education.
 After graduating from high school, she enrolled in the Presbyterian Hospital School of Nursing in San Juan where she became a certified nurse in 1944.
 On August 21, 1944, she was sworn in as a second lieutenant and assigned to the 161st General Hospital in San Juan, where she received further training.
 Upon completing her advanced training, she was sent to Camp Tortuguero where she also assisted as an interpreter.

 In 1945, Lozano Dumler was reassigned to the 359th Station Hospital of Ft.
 Read, Trinidad and Tobago, British West Indies, where she attended wounded soldiers who had returned from Normandy, France.
 After the war, Lozano, like so many other women in the military, returned to civilian life.
 She continued her nursing career in Puerto Rico until she retired in 1975.

 Another Hispanic nurse who distinguished herself in service was Lieutenant Maria Roach.
 Roach, a recipient of two Bronze Star Medals and an Air Medal, served as a flight nurse with the Army Nurse Corps in the China-Burma-India Theater of Operations.

+Other notable cases

+Another very particular case was carried out by Colombian sergeant Benjamín Quintero Martínez, who served in the Pacific War in the defense of the Aleutian Islands, holding the position of technical sergeant communications in the Pacific, Aleutian Islands, and Alaska.